Notes on the Geography of Israel: Israel and the West Bank, 2019

 Down at the bottom of the valley, there's no grim wall as at Bethlehem.

 There are only modest fences, warning signs, and patrol vehicles on the Israeli side.

-We've jumped one last time, this time a dozen miles to Herod's wall around the Cave of Machpelah.
-The wall apparently was built as a simple enclosure around the supposed tombs of the patriarchs; entrances and a church were added a thousand years later.
+We've jumped again, this time a dozen miles to Herod's wall around the Cave of Machpelah.
+The wall apparently was built as an enclosure around the supposed tombs of the patriarchs; entrances and a church were added a thousand years later.

-Although it's just a miniature of Herod's great temple in Jerusalem, it's also the only surviving work of his that's intact.
+Although it's just a miniature of the Haramin Jerusalem, it's also the only surviving intact work of Herod.
 The minarets were added much later.
 So was the puny cap on the wall and the structure plastered against the side.
 It supposedly houses Joseph's tomb, though the Bible points to Nablus.

-For centuries after the church built inside the enclosure became a mosque, Jews were excluded and allowed only to peep through a crack in the wall.
+Jews were excluded from church-turned-mosque and were allowed only to peep through a crack in the wall.
 The crack was mostly plugged in 1967, but observant Jews still pray at that point, where they get a peek at Isaac's cenotaph.

 The edges of the blocks are trimmed to emphasize their size.
-The pilasters make the wall seem higher than it is.
+The pilasters emphasize the wall's heights.